Image of a wheat field at sunset

 Structure change implications

-When your farm changes in size, your reference margin is adjusted to reflect the new size.
-With cash basis reporting, those adjustments are based on area averages and will no longer be representative of your farm’s performance.
+When your farm changes in size, your reference margins is adjusted to reflect the new scope and structure of your operations.

 How to determine the best option for you

-Assessing which choice is best for your farm is as simple as reaching out to an MNP advisor to go over your operation’s history and what the future could look like.
+Assessing which choice is best for your farm is as simple as reaching out to an MNP advisor to go over your operation’s history and to examine what the future could look like.

 For more information and to learn which option is best for your farm, contact AJ Gill, Partner, BC Leader Agriculture Services.